fabian-hk/Secure-Two-Party-Computation/README.md

 h.print_output(result)
 ````

+# Test
+In the ``tests/`` directory there are unittests for the whole protocol.
+To run the test you have to start the server with ``python3 Server.py`` from the
+root directory of this repository and then you can execute the tests with
+``python3 -m unittest tests/test_circuit.py`` from a second terminal.

 # Information about the gate IDs
 The gate IDs must always end with a zero so that the gate wires can have
 unique IDs.
 The input A has the id xxx0, the input B has the id xxx1 and